Music at Meadowridge

 Students in Middle and High School learn the fundamentals of music and sound as both instrumentalists and vocalists, as soloists and members of an ensemble.

 Students learn to play guitar, sing, compose, and record music.
-The concepts they learn progress in complexity year-by-year, challenging musicians to hone their skills and develop as artists.
+The concepts they learn progress in complexity year by year, challenging musicians to hone their skills and develop as artists.